YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Another problem is hygiene.
 Clippers, guards, combs, and barber tools can carry oil, residue, and bacteria if they are not properly cleaned.

-In most patients this will not create a serious problem, but after a hair transplant I prefer not to add avoidable risk.
+In most patients this will not create a serious problem, but after a hair transplant I avoid adding unnecessary risk.
 This is especially true if the patient already has pimples, folliculitis, irritation, or slow healing.

-If there is redness, crusting, pimples, heat, pain, discharge, or a painful swollen area, the answer is simple.
+If there is redness, crusting, pimples, heat, pain, discharge, or a painful swollen area, the instruction should be clear.
 Do not buzz it and do not let a barber touch it before your surgeon reviews it.

 Patients who are unsure can compare their symptoms with the guidance I give about redness, scabs, and pimples after a hair transplant, but personal medical advice should always come from the surgeon who knows the case.